Ape Quest: Ape Team

 The Ape Team is composed of ape warriors that the player can summon in a fight (at the cost of Chips) if the player is in a tough spot.
 The player can collect different members by talking to them around the area, who are all supply peddlers.
 After talking with them, they are added on the list of Ape Team members.
 Also, all Ape Team members have a relationship value, which increases when purchasing items from them.

 Bosses

 The game's storyline revolves around destroying various golems throughout each area.
 These take the form of a lion, a wolf, a snake and a crab, among others.
 These are in minigame form and usually involve dodging attacks until the foe moves in, then attacking.

 Reception

+Jeff Haynes of IGN praised the game's humor and criticized the repetitive nature of its gameplay.